Detecting cells in 3D with cellfinder#

 1. Open napari.

-2. Install cellfinder by selecting Plugins > Install/Uninstall plugins and searching for cellfinder-napari in the searchbox.
+2. Install cellfinder by selecting Plugins > Install/Uninstall plugins and searching for cellfinder in the searchbox.
 If it is not installed yet, click on the Install button.

 Caution